jansdhillon/landscape-demo/README.md

 export PRO_TOKEN=... # your token here
 ```

-[./start.sh](start.sh) will create Ubuntu instances, starting with Landscape Server and other applications it depends on, followed by Landscape Client instances.
+[./start.sh](start.sh) will create Ubuntu instances to run Landscape, starting with Landscape Server and other applications it depends on, followed by Landscape Client instances that are  managed by Landscape Server.

 - 💡 **TIP**: Use `juju status --watch 2s` for a live view of the Juju model's lifecycle.